News

 8/24/2021

 As part of an early-career researcher series in mSystems, Durham was invited to write a commentary on marine microbial interactions.
 She outlines current research and future directions to examine microbial cooperation and metabolic exchange in the surface ocean.
-Check it out here!
+Check out the paper!

 Figure from mSystems commentary.
 Microbial metabolic networks in the surface ocean are examined through complementary field-based observations (top left), laboratory co-culture systems (top right), and metabolic modeling approaches (bottom center).
 Figure illustration and design by Joana C. Carvalho.